 The interactive process is fluid.
 It does not end when an employer provides an accommodation to an employee.
 Rather, the employer should periodically check in with the employee to make sure that the accommodation provided is still sufficient, helpful and/or necessary.
 The interactive process also does not end if the employer determines that the employee's requested accommodation is unreasonable.
 The employer and employee should continue to assess other accommodation options.

 An employer should anticipate that at some point it may be necessary to prove the reasonableness and timeliness of its actions.
 Therefore, an employer should make sure to tackle the interactive process with good intentions; however, if the process breaks down, the employer should document all of its efforts in a factual, accurate and complete manner.

 Trends: The definition of disability has been greatly expanded on the federal and state level.
-Therefore, the emphasis for employers should no longer be whether the individual is disabled, but rather whether the employer is able to provide a reasonable accommodation to the employee.
+Therefore, the emphasis for employers should no longer be on whether the individual is disabled, but rather on whether the employer is able to provide a reasonable accommodation to the employee.

 Author: Melissa S. Burdorf, JD, Legal Editor

 Revised to incorporate New York City pregnancy accommodation enforcement guidance, issued May 6, 2016.

 Revised to incorporate the Medical Marijuana Act, effective May 17, 2016.

 Revised to incorporate pregnancy accommodation requirements, effective May 10, 2016.